 In July 2019, Stokkevadgaard started feeding EP199 to the sows to improve appetite and milking after farrowing.
-Through management and with help from EP199, owner Michael Rasmussen now weans more than 41 piglets per year per sow and the sows wean more piglets per litter.
+Through management and with help from EP199, owner Michael Rasmussen now weans more than 41 piglets per year per sow, and the sows wean more piglets per weaning.

 FOCUS ON PROTEINS AND MORE HANDS IN THE FARROWING SECTION